Mass media use by the Islamic State: Al-Furqan Foundation for Media Production

 It was founded by the Iraqi man Dr Wa'il al-Fayad, known as Abu Muhammad al-Furqan.
-He got his name "Al-Furqan" from his role in founding this media house, which was named after the 25th sura of the Quran Al-Furqan.
+He got his name "Al-Furqan" from his role in founding this media house, which was named after the 25th surah of the Quran Al-Furqan.
 It is the oldest media production house for the Islamic State, being founded in November 2006 to release media for the Islamic State of Iraq.
 The earliest release indexed by the SITE Intelligence Group is on 21 November 2006, documenting the storming of a police station in the Iraqi town of Miqdadiyah.

 Al-Furqan is considered to be a considerable innovation in jihadist media, with Kavkaz Center describing it as "a milestone on the path of jihad, a distinguished media that takes the great care in the management of the conflict with the crusaders and their tails and to expose the lies in the crusader's media."

 In October 2007, the Long War Journal reported on United States Army raids targeting Al-Furqan media cell members across Iraq, including in Mosul and Samarra.
 Between August 2013 and March 2014 they released the 22 part series Messages from the Land of Epic Battles.
 On 2 September 2014 SITE Intelligence Group discovered the beheading video called A Second Message to America, about the death of Steven Sotloff.

 Since then, Al-Furqan has released videos of their operations across Iraq and Syria, as well as execution videos directed to governments around the world.
-In April 2019, Al-Furqan released a video Interviewing Abu Bakr al-Baghdadi.

-Al-Furqan also produces media in the form of audio, which consists mostly of recordings of IS leaders and spokesmen giving speeches, as well as producing a single nasheed under their name called "Ya Allah Al-Jannah" (O Allah, (we ask you for) Paradise), sung by now-dead member of IS, Uqab Al-Marzuqi.
+It also produces media in the form of audio, which consists mostly of recordings of IS leaders and spokesmen giving speeches, as well as producing a single nasheed under their name called "Ya Allah Al-Jannah" (O Allah, (we ask you for) Paradise), sung by now-dead member of IS, Uqab Al-Marzuqi.
+In April 2019, Al-Furqan released a video interviewing ISIS leader Abu Bakr al-Baghdadi.